-- Rocuronium is to be used for paralysis only when succinylcholine is contraindicated.
+- Ketamine may be administered by paramedics only - Rocuronium is to be used for paralysis only when succinylcholine is contraindicated.
 For example: - Known or suspected hyperkalemia (e.g. crush injuries, rhabdomyolysis, dialysis patients, severe burns > 24 hours old, pre-existing spinal cord injuries, and neuromuscular disorders, including ALS [amyotrophic lateral sclerosis / Lou Gehrig's disease] and MS [multiple sclerosis]) - Known history of malignant hyperthermia - Consider hyperkalemia in patients who develop ventricular dysrhythmia after administration of succinylcholine.
 (General: Hyperkalemia, Cardiac Arrest: Ventricular Fibrillation or Pulseless Vent.
-Tachycardia)
+Tachycardia) - Consider time to definitive care when electing to utilize RSI procedure - In some cases, it may be more beneficial to implement BLS airway interventions and call ahead so the receiving hospital can prepare for RSI upon the patient's arrival